 Bonneville's Authority to Acquire Resources.
-In order to meet load obligations, Bonneville may have to obtain electric power from sources in addition to the existing Federal System Hydroelectric Projects and existing non-federally-owned generating projects, the output of which Bonneville has acquired by contract.
+In order to assure it has adequate power supplies to meet its load obligations, Bonneville has authority to acquire resources in addition to the existing Federal System Hydroelectric Projects and existing non-federally-owned generating projects, the output of which Bonneville has acquired by contract.
 By law, Bonneville may not own or construct generating facilities.
 However, the Northwest Power Act authorizes Bonneville to enter into contracts for the acquisition of "resources" to serve firm loads pursuant to certain procedures and standards set forth in the Northwest Power Act.
 "Resources" are defined in the Northwest Power Act to mean: (i) electric power, including the actual or planned electric power capability of generating facilities; or (ii) the actual or planned load reduction resulting from direct application of a renewable resource by a consumer, or from conservation measures.
 "Conservation" is defined in the Northwest Power Act to mean measures to reduce electric power consumption as a result of increased efficiency of energy use, production, or distribution.

 Bonneville's statutory responsibility to meet its firm power contractual obligations has led and is expected to lead Bonneville to acquire conservation resources and has led and may in the future lead Bonneville to acquire the output of generation resources.
-The extent to which Bonneville does so will depend on the effects of electric power markets, power sales contract terms, load growth, and other factors.
+The extent to which Bonneville does so will depend on available resources, the effects of electric power markets, power sales contract terms, forecasted load growth, and other factors.

-The acquisition of resources under the standards and procedures of the Northwest Power Act, however, is not the sole method by which Bonneville may meet its power requirements.
-Other methods are available.
-These include, but are not limited to: (i) exchange of surplus Bonneville peaking capacity for firm energy; (ii) receipt of additional power from improvements at federally- and non-federally-owned generating facilities; and (iii) purchase of power under the Transmission System Act for periods of less than five years.
+The authority to acquire resources under the Northwest Power Act, however, is not the sole authority by which Bonneville may meet its power requirements.
+Other authorities and methods are available.
+These include, but are not limited to: (i) exchange of surplus Bonneville peaking capacity for firm energy under the Bonneville Project Act; (ii) receipt of additional power from improvements at federally- and non-federally-owned generating facilities; and (iii) short-term purchases of power under the Transmission System Act for periods of less than five years.